-- The involvement of children, parents and young people in decision making. - The identification of children and young people's needs. - Collaboration between education, health and social care services to provide support. - High quality provision to meet the needs of children and young people with SEND. - Greater choice and control for young people and parents over their support. - Successful preparation for adulthood, including independent living and employment.
+- The involvement of children, parent/carers and young people in decision making. - The identification of children and young people's needs. - Collaboration between education, health and social care services to provide support. - High quality provision to meet the needs of children and young people with SEND. - Greater choice and control for young people and parent/carers over their support. - Successful preparation for adulthood, including independent living and employment.